munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Next, we define a convenience method to add a new constant to the chunk.
-Our yet-to-be-written compiler could write to the constant array inside Chunk directly -- it's not like C has private fields or anything -- but it's a little nicer to add an explicit function:
+Our yet-to-be-written compiler could write to the constant array inside Chunk directly -- it's not like C has private fields or anything -- but it's a little nicer to add an explicit function.

 ^code add-constant-h (1 before, 2 after)

-Then we implement it:
+Then we implement it.

 ^code add-constant

-After it adds the constant, it returns the index where it was appended so that we can locate that same constant later.
+After we add the constant, we return the index where the constant was appended so that we can locate that same constant later.

 ### Constant instructions